 Humane Society of Huron Valley and Habitat for Humanity of Huron Valley – Doggie Dream House Build-Off: Close to 100 student-athletes put their building and creative skills to the test and built a Doggie Dream House.
 The houses were auctioned off on MGoBlue.com with all proceeds benefitting Habitat and Humane Society.

 Dance Marathon: The largest student run non-profit organization and event on campus is Dance Marathon.
 Its efforts provide support for pediatric care at both C.S.
 Mott Children’s Hospital and William Beaumont Hospital.
-In 2014 over 1000 student dancers raised $446,399 to help kids.
+In 2017 hundreds of student dancers raised more than $500,000 to help kids.

 C.S.
 Mott Children’s Hospital – Averaging over 50 student-athletes per week, student-athletes have been visiting C.S.
 Mott, in partnership with Michigan From the Heart, for more than 20 years to help bring joy to young patients and their families.

 Food Gatherers Food Drive: Led by the football team, 9 teams competed in a food drive to help fight local hunger.
 Their efforts donated over 5,700 meals, providing help to those in need through Food Gatherers, a local food bank program.

 Girls and Women in Sports Day: 50 student-athletes across 7 teams ran a clinic for over 100 local kids supporting a national movement to increase the number of girls that participate in sports.

 Ann Arbor Public Schools – Block Out Bullying – Taking a stand against bullying, our volleyball team, along with help from 6 additional teams, launched a bullying prevention and awareness initiative in partnership with Ann Arbor Public Schools.
 30 buses with over 1,200 kids from the local elementary schools participated in the Block Out Bullying event, which capped in-classroom education.